ivaylopg/ivaylopg.github.io/_posts/2016-11-30-blackcloak.markdown

   - /assets/projects/blackcloak/screen4.png
 sections:
     - heading: Technical Direction
-      text: As <i>Technology Director of Creative<i> at Luxloop, I was responsible for leading pre-visualization, implementing the projection mapping installation, developing a custom real-time media management and queueing solution, and creating some of the 3D graphics for the final run.
+      text: As <i>Technology Director of Creative</i> at Luxloop, I was responsible for leading pre-visualization, implementing the projection mapping installation, developing a custom real-time media management and queueing solution, and creating some of the 3D graphics for the final run.
       media:
         - /assets/projects/blackcloak/bcInsta1.jpg,/assets/projects/blackcloak/bcInsta2.jpg
         - https://player.vimeo.com/video/262297780